ajie-eriksholm/Eardrum-segmentation/README.md

 Landmark 11 → Left eardrum
 ```

-These landmarks are used both for Frankfort-plane alignment and for extraction of the final ear-centered volumes.
+These landmarks are used for both Frankfort-plane alignment and extraction of the final ear-centered volumes.

 ---

 ## Frankfort Plane Alignment

-To reduce anatomical orientation variability across subjects, the head is aligned using the Frankfort plane.
+To reduce orientation variability across subjects, the head is aligned using the Frankfort plane.

 ### Standard Mode

-The default alignment strategy uses landmarks 10–13 to estimate the Frankfort plane.
+The default alignment strategy uses landmarks 10-13 to estimate the Frankfort plane.

 The resulting rotation aligns:

 - The Frankfort plane with the horizontal plane.
 - The left-right anatomical axis with the global x-direction.

-The same transformation is subsequently applied to the extracted ear volumes.

 ### No-Eyes Mode

-When eye-based landmarks are unavailable or unreliable, an alternative alignment strategy can be used via:
+When eye-based landmarks are unavailable or unreliable, an alternative alignment strategy can be used:

 ```bash
 --no_eyes True